All Episodes

 He writes, President Bush is vulnerable on immigration.

-The House Republicans bluntly told him at his proposal to admit guest workers would be dead on arrival unless accompanied by more border enforcement.
+The House Republicans bluntly told him in his proposal to admit guest workers would be dead on arrival unless accompanied by more border enforcement.

-And I don't surprise me, been telling you people this.
+And I don't surprise me in telling you people this.

 You can't go to California without this being the number one topic that comes up.

-You just particularly Southern California, but it didn't even matter.
+Particularly Southern California, but it doesn't even matter.

 The same survey identified why Democrats think they have some running room with their base on immigration.